Google's Top Trending COVID-19 Searches, Answered

 How long does coronavirus live on surfaces?

 In the beginning of the pandemic, many of us were wiping down surfaces constantly, disinfecting our countertops (and groceries), and wearing gloves on the reg.
-While these are all still good precautions to take, and the CDC does say, "current evidence suggests that SARS-CoV-2 may remain viable for hours to days on surfaces made from a variety of materials."
+While the CDC does say, "current evidence suggests that SARS-CoV-2 may remain viable for hours to days on surfaces made from a variety of materials," you should save the Clorox for your toilet, not your produce.
+Per Health Canada, clean and disinfect high-touch surfaces in your home and office.

-That said, in May the CDC stated that the virus is mostly transmitted via respiratory droplets, not surfaces.
-"Respiratory viruses don’t infect through your skin, they infect through your mucous membranes: the eyes, nose, and mouth," Julie Vaishampayan, MD, chairwoman of the public health committee for the Infectious Diseases Society of America, said in an interview in The New York Times.
-As long as you're keeping surfaces clean, washing your hands, social distancing, and not touching your face, you shouldn't be worrying too much about catching the virus from a surface.

 Advertisement